evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 const fromAddress = `0x${'01'.repeat(20)}` as const
 const toAddress = `0x${'02'.repeat(20)}` as const

-// fromAddress should have 0 balance
-console.log(
-  await tevm.eth.balance({address: fromAddress})
-)

-// send entire balance
-await tevm.call({
+// skipBalanceCheck will mint any eth if account has less than 0 await tevm.call({
   from: fromAddress,
   to: toAddress,
-  value: balance,
+  value: parseEth('1'),
   skipBalanceCheck: true
 })